projectodd/openwhisk-katacoda/3-chained-actions/05-create-sequence.md

 # Create the Sequence

-The final step is to group our functions into to a sequence.
-This allows us to invoke the first function and let OpenWhisk handle invoking each subsequent Action in turn.
+The final step is to group our Actions into to a sequence.
+This allows us to invoke the first Action and let OpenWhisk handle invoking each subsequent Action in turn.

 **1. Create the sequence**